florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 In 2024 a total amount of \~65.000 developers took part in this survey, which is why it can be considered fairly representative.
 The four most popular text editors and integrated development environments (IDEs) according to the survey are the following.
 They are described and also considered for evaluation in this work:
 / 1.
-Visual Studio Code: Visual Studio Code (abbreviated as VS Code) is a text editor designed for "coding".
+Visual Studio Code: Visual Studio Code (abbreviated as VS Code) is a text editor designed for software development.
   It provides built-in basic features such as a terminal, version control or themes #footnote(link("https://code.visualstudio.com/")).
   However it does not provide built-in integration for specific programming languages or technologies.
   In VS Code a lot of features are instead packaged as plugins (here: extensions) written in JavaScript which can be installed from a central marketplace.